hally166/Influx-workspace-renamer/README.md

 Run the script.

-The script will then rename all the files form configuration1.xml to whatever is in the 'Name' tag in the xml file.
+The script will then rename all the files from configuration1.xml to whatever is in the 'Name' tag in the xml file.

 If you have 2 files with the same 'name' tag then the script will add a random number to prevent overwriting.